Detailed content of our market study

 Labeling Standards

-Based on directives from the Ministry of Economic Development, the textile and apparel industry is subject to European Regulation No. ****/****, which establishes rules for the labeling of textile products.
-This regulation mainly requires information such as fiber composition, clothing sizes, fabric care instructions and country of origin to be ...
+According to directives from the Ministry of Economic Development, the textile and apparel industry is subject to European Regulation No. ****/****, which establishes rules for the labeling of textile products.
+This regulation mainly requires that information such as fiber composition, clothing sizes, fabric care instructions, and country of origin be indicated on the label of textile products.

 6 Positioning of actors